May30Sal/may30sal.github.io/aboutme.md

 ✔️  I listen well.<br>
 ✔️  I am organized.<br>
 ✔️  I learn rapidly.<br>
-✔️  I know Python, SQL, & JavaScript.<br>
+✔️  I know Python, SQL, Git, & JavaScript.<br>
+✔️  I like VSCode & MySQL.<br>

 ### My story 🐝

 My master's in History was an unexpected gateway to the data revolution.
 From passionately deciphering cryptic medieval spanish legal documents in the 13th century, to orchestrating monthly meetings and end-of-year conferences (with 50 presenters!), I learned the intricate art of coalescing knowledge from fragmented data.

-This foundation proved crucial as I am embarking on my computational journey into unknown territory of digital domains.
+This foundational training has facilitated my self-directed computational journey into an unknown territory of digital domains.

 ### Why you may want to hire me ☑️